-ACTIV FITNESS works with a training concept devised in a national approach by the Migros fitness centres.
+ACTIV FITNESS works with a training concept that was realized together with the Fitnessparks.
 Optimal training plans are developed for each member, with the goal of achieving the greatest possible effectiveness and efficiency, while taking individual circumstances into account.
 Our training concept is made up of the four blocks of preparation, muscle training, cardiovascular training and cool-down.

 “Stay on the ball” is the motto for every single training session – and for our training concept as a whole.
 And this is why the concept is always based on the latest findings from training theory and sports science.
 In terms of practical implementation, the concept is oriented towards the individual goals of each member.
 We never lose sight of the fact that training should be challenging, but, above all, fun.

 In two introductory training sessions (free of charge in subscription categories 2 and 3), we draw up an individual training plan for each new member, based on a discussion that focuses on formulating objectives.

 Members can then keep a record of each training session on their training card, which will help them to visualise and track their training progress.
 Members also have access to further advice sessions (free of charge in subscription categories 2 and 3) as their training progresses.
 We recommend that our members make regular use of these advice sessions to make any adjustments to their exercises or weights.
 After three months at the latest, it will also be time to give the body its next challenge with a new training plan.

 These measures help to achieve individual goals as efficiently as possible, and to make training as varied as possible over the longer term.

 The four blocks of the training process